Use WHERE to make your query lean and to the point. Less is more.

 WHERE.
 Think about filtering with just a part of the value (for example email domain in

 EmailAddress field) or with a single element within multi picklist (for instance finding one value within the comma-separated list of all purchased products).

-LIKE operator is especially useful for selecting contacts based on the multi picklist columns.
+LIKE operator is handy for selecting contacts based on the multi-picklist columns.
 Consider

 Suppose you would like to select all contacts with active phone subscription.
 In that case, you shouldn't use equality operator (

 WHERE ActiveSubscription = 'Phone'), as it would return only contacts that have just this one subscription.
-Some of your customers might, however, have multiple (phone and tv or phone and internet plans).
+However, some of your customers might have multiple (phone and tv or phone and internet plans).
 For SQL, a field containing

-'Phone' is not equal with the one having a value of
+'Phone' is not equal to having a value of

 LIKE operator is here to save the day.